mauries-lopez/LBYARCH-SAXPY/README.md

 The table and figure show that **in debug mode the x86-64 kernel is faster than the C kernel.
 While in release mode, the C kernel is faster than the x86-64 kernel**.

 Overall, **the average execution time of x86-64 is slower than C**.
-A possible reason for this is that the code implemented in C is more optimized than the code in x86-64.
+There are 2 possible reasons that the group thought of *(without any possible proof of evidence)* why this is possible, first, the code implemented in C is more optimized than the code in x86-64.
 Thus, giving C less execution time.
+Second, every time Visual Studio needs to run the Assembly code, it needs to invoke the assembler (NASM) through the command line.
+Add to that having to output the .asm file into a .obj object just for it to link with the Main C program.

 ### Abstract *(Program output of C and x86-64 w/ Correctness Check)*
 #### 2^15